- Your Government

 Hanover and King William Habitat for Humanity Critical Repair Program

 Habitat envisions a world where everyone has a decent place to live – that includes a home that is accessible, dry, safe and energy efficient.
-Habitat’s Critical Repair program offers reduced-cost repairs which address safety issues and code violations.
-Habitat is actively taking applications for Hanover and King William residents.
-To learn more about our critical repair program, visit https://hkwhabitat.org/critical-repairs or contact Kimberly Bell at 804-569-6108, x105.
+Habitat’s Critical Repair program offers reduced-cost repairs to address safety issues and code violations.
+Habitat is taking applications for Hanover and King William residents.
+To learn more, visit https://hkwhabitat.org/critical-repairs or contact Kimberly Bell at 804-569-6108, x105.

 Thrive VA Crisis Assistance

 Thrive Virginia is an organization that seeks to empower individuals and families to become self-sufficient, live with dignity and achieve optimum health.
-They are currently offering utility assistance with limited available funding.
+They offer utility assistance with limited available funding.
 Individuals and families are eligible for emergency financial assistance if they have met the income guidelines for the past 30 days.
 The guidelines are located at https://www.thriveva.org/emergency-financial-assistance.
 For more information, call 804-966-8770 or email email@example.com.

 Weatherization Assistance Program (WAP)